steeling/controller-runtime-exercise/README.md

 1. A ReconcileRequest only has the `NamespacedName`.
 How do you get the full object?
 Is this object cached, or result in an API call to the k8s master?

 1. What metrics does the controller runtime emit?
-Describe what some of those metrics represent
+Describe what some of those metrics represent.
+You can use the kubectl port-forward command to discover this.

 1. What is leader election, and when would you use it?

 1. What is the difference between Kubebuilder and controller runtime?

+1. How does the Pod Disruption Budget work during a rollout?
+What about scaling down nodes?
+And when evicting a pod?